Dr. Howard H. Irving is widely recognized as one of

-Irving is a pioneer in developing models of Therapeutic
+Dr. Irving is a pioneer in developing models of

-the most comprehensive book in this area of practice.
-He
+, the most comprehensive book in this area of practice.

-is also the author of over 90 articles and 5 texts on family
+He is also the author of over 90 articles and 5 texts on

-mobility rights and children, the effects of divorce on
+agreements, mobility rights and children, the effects of

-children and parents and research studies regarding the
+divorce on children and parents and research studies

-Irving is a professor at the University of Toronto, Faculty
+professor emeriti at the University of Toronto, Faculty

 He received his formal education at the University of Rhode